Keto Protein Bars

 This post may contain affiliate links.
 See my disclosure policy.

-These keto protein bars take just 5 minutes to make and need just FOUR ingredients to make!
+My keto protein bars take just 5 minutes to make and need just FOUR ingredients to make!
 Packing in over 20 grams of protein, they have just 2 grams of net carbs.

 keto protein bars

 Even before I went on a keto diet, protein bars were a staple.
-I’d have one after a heavy workout or as a post dinner snack.
-During my busy work periods, I’d enjoy having one or two for an on-the-go breakfast and they kept me energized until lunch.
+I’d have one after a heavy workout or as a post-dinner snack.
+During my busy work periods, I’d enjoy having one or two for an on-the-go breakfast, and they kept me energized until lunch.

 Are protein bars keto?